zammad/zammad-user-documentation/extras/ai-features.rst

 content.
 This can be a huge time saver when dealing with large tickets and/or many hand-overs between agents.

-If the feature is activated, a summary of the ticket is generated when a ticket is opened.
-An indicator shows up on the AI summary sidebar tab to show you that a summary has been generated.
+If the feature is activated, a summary of the ticket is generated when the ticket got updated and you either open the ticket or open the summary sidebar tab of the ticket, depending on the configuration.

+If there is a new summary, you can see a small pulsing indicator on the summary sidebar tab.
+This indicator is only displayed if the changes were not made by you (as you already know what the ticket is about).

 .. figure:: /images/extras/ai/ticket-summary.png
    :alt: Screenshot shows Zammad's ticket detail view with highlighted ticket summary banner and summary sidebar